alekosus/talking-to-data-intersys2025/appendix_f_error_analysis.md

 **Answer**: A wounded lieutenant is mentioned who lost a leg and needed constant help, but rarely asked for it.
 He was indifferent to the doctors' questions and spent time alone, *which indicates insufficient attention to the psychological state of patients*.

-**Explanation**: The fragment does not contain enough information about the conclu-sion.
+**Explanation**: The fragment does not contain enough information about the conclusion.